-

 Colorado State University running back Javion Kinnard (24) is taken down by a Fresno State University player after a successful play during CSU’s game against FSU Oct.
 10. Kinnard scored one touchdown in the first half after receiving a 29-yard pass from quarterback Jackson Brousseau (7).

-Colorado State University wide receiver Tommy Maher (10) struggles against Fresno State University’s defense while making a run down the sideline during CSU’s game against FSU Oct.
+Colorado State University football wide receiver Tommy Maher (10) struggles against Fresno State University’s defense while making a run down the sideline during CSU’s game against FSU Oct.
 10. CSU won 49-21.

 Colorado State University quarterback Jackson Brousseau (7) throws the ball as CSU players hold off Fresno State University’s defense during CSU’s game against FSU Oct.
-10. Brousseau achieved a total of 144 passing yards by the end of the game.
+10. Brousseau threw a total of 144 passing yards by the end of the game.

 Colorado State University fans embrace tight end Rocky Beers (81) after a touchdown during CSU’s game against Fresno State University Oct.
 10.

 CAM the Ram waits for a treat from his handlers after running across the field to celebrate Colorado State University’s fifth touchdown against Fresno State University Oct.
-10. CSU scored seven touchdowns and ended the game with a final score of 49-21.
+10. CSU scored seven touchdowns and won the game with a final score of 49-21.

 Colorado State University quarterback Jackson Brousseau (7) throws the ball to running back Justin Marshall (20) as Fresno State University’s defense rushes him Oct.
 10.

-Colorado State University running back Lloyd Avant (25) makes it to the endzone for CSU’s sixth touchdown in their game against Fresno State University Oct.
+Colorado State University running back Lloyd Avant (25) makes it to the end zone for CSU’s sixth touchdown in their game against Fresno State University Oct.
 10. CSU won 49-21.

 Colorado State University running back Lloyd Avant (25) celebrates a touchdown with quarterback Jackson Brousseau (7) during CSU’s game against Fresno State University Oct.
 10.

 Colorado State University head football coach Jay Norvell watches the field in between plays during CSU’s game against Fresno State University Oct.
 10. Norvell had many positive things to say about the team’s performance after their 49-21 win.
-“Our kids have been diligent,” he said.
+“Our kids have been diligent,” Norvell said.
 “We haven’t had the execution that we wanted, but we’ve never quit.
-That’s why I believe that better things are down the road for this group and I think this is an example.”
+That’s why I believe that better things are down the road for this group, and I think this is an example.”

 Colorado State University defensive back Lemondre Joe (7) guards Fresno State University running back Johnathan Arceneaux (0) during the second half of CSU’s game against FSU Oct.
-10. Joe completed six tackles and one sack through the game.
+10. Joe tallied six tackles and one sack through the game.

-Colorado State University students yell encouragements for the Rams as they enter the third quarter of CSU’s game against Fresno State University Oct.
+Colorado State University students yell encouragements for the Rams as they enter the third quarter of CSU’s football game against Fresno State University Oct.
 10. Despite starting the game off with rain, the crowd built up a reported 27,874 attendees.

 Colorado State University’s student section throws up Ram hand signs in between plays during CSU’s game against Fresno State University Oct.
 10.